madhulikavecha/Leaderboard/README.md

 Including a commit history is a plus which would showcase your thought process

 ## solution
-This is an example leaderboard application providing RESt API to create user and update score.
-Leaderboard will return top 1 user with highest score from each country.
+Here is the leaderboard application providing REST API to create users and update the scores.
+Leaderboard will return the top user with the highest score from each country.

 ##Install :
 mvn clean
 mvn install

 ## Run the app:
 curl -X GET http://localhost:8080/api/v1/leaderboard

-## Run the test : mvn -q test
+## Run the test :
+mvn -q test

 ###Get leaderboard - List of top users from each country
 curl -i  http://localhost:8080/api/v1/leaderboard
-###Resonse
+###Response
 HTTP/1.1 200
 Content-Type: application/json
 Transfer-Encoding: chunked